Graftgold: Virgin/Renegade era

-The Warner/Perfect era
+Warner/Perfect era

-Renegade, who owned the publishing rights for International MotoX, was eventually acquired by Time Warner Interactive, but the Warner company soon began to reconsider their software publishing strategy.
+Renegade, who owned the publishing rights for International MotoX, was eventually acquired by Time Warner Interactive, but the Warner company soon began to reconsider its software publishing strategy.
 Graftgold's game was finished but remained unpublished for six months.
 By the time it was finally released, it had made enough profit to cover the large advances afforded to Graftgold, but very little extra income beyond that.
 Rainbow Islands (packaged with a conversion of Bubble Bobble) failed to ignite the interest of PlayStation gamers.

-With very little income coming their way from their two PlayStation titles, Graftgold found it difficult to develop Hardcorps, the one title they were contracted to produce for a little-known publisher by the name of Coconuts.
+With very little income coming its way from its two PlayStation titles, Graftgold found it difficult to develop Hardcorps, the one title it was contracted to produce for a little-known publisher by the name of Coconuts.
 With an advance far below what was required to finance the game's production, Graftgold began laying off staff.
 An eleventh-hour rescue bid from another developer, Perfect 10 Productions (responsible for the highly successful Discworld adventure games), helped finance Graftgold long enough to seek out an alternative publishing deal for Hardcorps with Psygnosis, but this fell through after numerous delays.